vyass612/Minigrid_in_dist/README.md

-# Mitigating Deep Reinforcement Learning Backdoors in the Neural Activation Space
+# Mitigating Deep Reinforcement Learning Backdoors in the Neural Activation Space (S&PW 2024)

 ## Running this code (ran on a Mac)